hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 We can now access the `SAMBA` shares on the Pi from a Windows PC or from an app that supports the SMB protocol.
 eg on a Windows PC in Windows Explorer, use the IP address of the Pi in the folder path text bar at the top, eg ...

+Assuming the Pi 5's IP address on the LAN is 10.0.0.18, then:
 ```
-REM read-only virtual folder of overlayed disk folders
+REM read-only virtual folder of 'merged' disk folders, eg for consumption by media players
 \\10.0.0.18\media

+REM Below are are-write 'file shares' use for copy/delete new media to
+REM 'ffd' into 'top level media folder' and subfolders on various disks,
+REM according to our 'ffd's and 'top level media folder's backup strategy.
+REM The nightly SYNC process will take care of rippling changes to all 'ffd's for 'top level media folder's
+REM over to other disks containing backups of files in 'top level media folder's.

-REM DISK1 as read-write (copy new media to subfolders here, depending on how full this disk is)
+REM DISK1 as read-write ... copy/delete new media to 'ffd' subfolders here, according to disk spreading and diska backup strategy
 \\10.0.0.18\usb3disk1

 REM DISK2 as read-write (copy new media to subfolders here, depending on how full this disk is)